 The best way to find out what we offer is to try it out yourself.
 We’re confident that you’ll like what you see.

-Beyond the usual and most basic mortgage loan calculators, let’s explore some scenarios where having the right mortgage calculators can help you and your home buyers shine and rise above the average mortgage loan officer level of service.
-Some calculators exist to handle each, and we’ll get to where you can find them a little later in this article.
+Beyond the usual and most basic mortgage calculators, let’s explore some scenarios where having the right mortgage calculators can help you and your home buyers shine and rise above the average mortgage loan officer level of service.
+Some mortgage calculators exist to handle each, and we’ll get to where you can find them a little later in this article.

 First-time buyers with a lower than ideal credit score may be more concerned with getting “a loan” vs. even thinking about what the right loan for them may be.
 Trade-up buyers have already been around the block.
 They will be more knowledgeable, yet that may extend only to wanting to avoid PMI with a larger down payment or perhaps utilizing a term shorter than the typical 30 years.